 Study subjects

 Subjects in the present study were from the Isfahan Diabetes Prevention Study (IDPS).
-Details regarding IDPS population and study design have been described elsewhere[18].
-In brief, the IDPS is an ongoing prospective cohort study starting from 2003, and participants were selected from a consecutive sample who attended in the clinics of Isfahan Endocrine and Metabolism Research Center.
-This study was conducted to evaluate the role of lifestyle factors in developing prediabetes and T2DM in the immediate family of patients with T2DM.
+Details regarding the IDPS population and study design have been described elsewhere[18].
+In brief, the IDPS is an ongoing prospective cohort study that began in 2003, and participants were selected from a consecutive sample of patients who attended the clinics of Isfahan Endocrine and Metabolism Research Center.
+This study was conducted to evaluate the role of lifestyle factors in developing prediabetes and T2DM in the immediate family of T2DM patients.
 A total of 1741 subjects (439 men and 1302 women) without prediabetes or T2DM aged from 30 to 70 years and with complete data were included in the current cohort study to identify metabolic status and metabolic/obesity phenotypes.
-Subjects were followed for 14 years (since 2003 to 2017).
+Subjects were followed for 14 years (2003 to 2017).
 Information regarding health status and lifestyle risk factors for T2DM, like physical activity and dietary intakes and demographic variables were collected using validated questionnaires and updated according to a medical care standard in diabetes[19].
-Accordingly, participants were tested for diagnosis new-onset of prediabetes or diabetes at least at 3-year intervals.
+Accordingly, participants were tested for the diagnosis of new-onset prediabetes or diabetes in at least at 3-year intervals.
 Informed written consent was obtained from each participant at baseline.
-The Ethical Committee of Isfahan University of Medical Sciences approved the protocol of study.
+The Ethical Committee of Isfahan University of Medical Sciences approved the study protocol.

 Anthropometric assessment

-All measurements were done by well-trained examiners at baseline.
+All measurements were acquired by well-trained examiners at baseline.
 Weight was determined using a balanced scale while participants were minimally clothed and recorded to the nearest 0.1 kg.
-Height was measured using a wall-fixed tape measure while shoulders were in normal position and participants were without footwear, and recorded to the nearest 0.5 cm.
+Height was measured using a wall-fixed tape measure while shoulders were in the normal position and participants were without footwear, and recorded to the nearest 0.5 cm.
 Waist circumference (WC) and hip circumference (HC) were measured using a metal tape measure without imposing any pressure to body surface and were recorded to the nearest 0.5 cm.
 WC was considered as the narrowest level between the lowest rib and iliac crest, and HC was considered as the largest level[20].
 BMI was calculated by dividing body weight in kg by height in m2.
 Waist to hip ratio (WHR) was calculated as dividing WC by HC.

 Laboratory measurements

 A 10-h overnight fasting blood sample was gathered to measure serum lipids [total cholesterol (TC), low density lipoprotein cholesterol (LDL-C), high density lipoprotein cholesterol (HDL-C) and triglyceride (TG) and fasting plasma glucose (FPG)].
 Postprandial plasma glucose levels were determined in venous blood sample at 30, 60, and 120 min after oral glucose administration.
-Plasma glucose and lipid profile concentrations were measured using oxidase method (Pars Azmoon, Tehran, Iran) adapted to a Selectra-2 auto-analyzer (Vital Scientific, Spankeren, The Netherlands).
-Serum LDL-C level was calculated by Friedwald equation when serum TG levels were < 400 mg/dL[21].
+Plasma glucose and lipid profile concentrations were measured using the oxidase method (Pars Azmoon, Tehran, Iran) adapted to a Selectra-2 auto-analyzer (Vital Scientific, Spankeren, The Netherlands).
+Serum LDL-C levels were calculated using the Friedwald equation when serum TG levels were < 400 mg/dL[21].
 Whole blood samples were used to determine HbA1c concentrations through the pink reagent kit on a DS5 analyzer.
 For all markers, intra- and inter-assay coefficients of variability (CVs) were < 2.2%.

 Assessment of other variables

-To measure blood pressure, subjects were asked to rest for 15 min, and then while subjects were sitting, blood pressure was measured two times with a 30 s interval between two measurements using a Mercury sphygmomanometer.
-The mean of two measurements was recorded as the blood pressure value.
+To measure blood pressure, subjects were asked to rest for 15 min, and then while subjects were sitting, blood pressure was measured twice with a 30 s interval between the two measurements using a Mercury sphygmomanometer.
+The mean of the two measurements was recorded as the blood pressure value.

 Definition of prediabetes and metabolic/obesity phenotypes